 I always use the test of whether the keyboard makes me want to install Swiftkey Keyboard, and sadly with the LG that was the case after a couple of weeks' use.

 The ability to change the layout to your own choices slightly is a big boon though – having the comma key instead of settings is a real win.

-But given so many good aftermarket options are so good, I can't say the new keyboard is really a selling point; HTC's One M8 is still the only phone I've not bothered to upgrade the typing experience on.
+But given so many good aftermarket options are so good, I can't say the new keyboard is really a selling point; HTC's phones are still the only ones I've not bothered to upgrade the typing experience on.

 The call quality on the LG G3 is pretty good though, as it seemed to offer really good connection throughout.
 It also comes with all the bells and whistles you'd hope, such as being able to message straight from the call if you so need.

 The one issue I did note is that the LG G3 sometimes struggled to get a signal where other phones managed it just fine – it wasn't that the signal was weak, or the reception from the phone poor, it just was stuck searching to find any reception, meaning a restart or putting it in and out of airplane mode to sort.

 However, it was decent at flipping in and out of Wi-Fi and 4G – while it doesn't have the download booster of the Samsung Galaxy S5 or S6, when it gets a fast connection it didn't let it go.

 The internet browsing, as a result, was super slick and speedy whether using the onboard browser or Chrome – the latter isn't obvious, but now that Google's managed to get its mobile internet app up to speed I can't see why you'd use LG's option.